damdalf/Notes-For-Java/RoadToJavaDeveloper/GitHub.md

 * This command will show you your branch reference.
 >git add .
 * Adds all changes that have been made in your local repository to the actual repository.
->git add -u
-* Updates all of your changes that have been made.
-Useful when files have been removed from the local repository.
 > git remote add origin https://github.com/userName/repoName.git
 * This command allows you to push an existing local repository by adding a remote repository to your local one.
 Note: If you have created your local repository using the command line, then do not worry about this command.
 >git remote add origin https://userName@github.com/userName/repoName.git